International Applicants FAQs

 USC requires official transcripts in English as well as in your country’s original language.
 Be sure that the original percentage grades are also included.

-Federal financial aid is not available for international students and only doctoral students are eligible for teaching assistantships through the USC Rossier School of Education.
+Federal financial aid is not available for international students and only Doctor of Philosophy in Urban Education Policy students are eligible for teaching assistantships through the USC Rossier School of Education.
 For information about scholarships and other financial resources, visit our Financing Graduate Study web page.
 You may also find helpful information through the USC Office of International Services.

 The International Student Exam (ISE) is required for admitted international students who have a TOEFL score below 100 iBT.
 Students whose official letter of admission indicates a continuing registration requirement to take the ISE should contact the USC American Language Institute to register for the test.